Mechanical watch : Automatic or manual ? Differences and functioning

 Here are the six main steps to better understand how the hands of your mechanical watch tell the time:

-- If it is an automatic watch: Wrist movements turn the rotor and thus wind the mainspring.
-If it is a non-automatic mechanical watch, winding is done by turning the crown;
+- If it's an automatic watch: Wrist movements turn the rotor and thus wind the barrel spring.
+If it is a non-automatic mechanical watch, the winding is done by turning the crown;

-- The transmission system transfers energy to the escape wheel;
+- The transmission system transfers the energy to the escapement wheel;

-- The exhaust doses the energy in regular sections;
+- The escapement doses the energy in regular sections;

-- The pendulum uses this regular energy to beat back and forth constantly;
+- The balance wheel uses this regular energy to beat back and forth constantly;

-- With each series of beats, a series of wheels transfer energy to the hands of the clock;
+- With each series of beats, a series of wheels transfer the energy to the hands of the watch;

 - The hands move forward on the dial.

 An automatic watch has a nice aesthetic advantage.
 Indeed, the seconds hand does not jump one second but many more small jumps.
 The whole thing is more fluid and aesthetic.
 Now that you are relentless about mechanical watches and mechanical automatic watches, you can discover our men's automatic watches, and our women's automatic watches.